 Using all commands and arguments (please note the command is wrapped for display purposes only, and the field order is required):

-You can also identify the Subscriber using email and first name or subscriber ID only.
+You can also identify the Contact using email and first name or contact ID only.

 Customer Key Example

-Some systems have the ability to define a unique Customer Key per subscriber.
-If your realm has Customer Key enabled, then you can use the customer_key in the data argument to identify the Subscriber.
+Some systems have the ability to define a unique Customer Key per contact.
+If your realm has Customer Key enabled, then you can use the customer_key in the data argument to identify the Contact.
 For example:

-You can also identify the Subscriber using email and first name or subscriber ID.
+You can also identify the Contact using email and first name or contact ID.

-The SMS Save command will fail if an invalid SMS sender code, subscriber, or SMS group is specified or if an optout is encountered for the phone number.
-The command will also fail if the Subscriber does not exist or an SMS subscription already exists for the specified phone number.
+The SMS Save command will fail if the SMS feature is not enabled for the realm.
+It will also fail if an invalid SMS sender code, contact, or SMS group is specified or if an optout is encountered for the phone number.
+The command will also fail if the Contact does not exist or an SMS subscription already exists for the specified phone number.
+It does not validate that the Contacts Phone matches the SMS Phone.
 Several example errors include: